+Innovation provides important and additional options for addressing fuel poverty in the UK.
 Many people in the UK struggle to get access to the cheapest energy, afford the most efficient technology or know what is the best way to use the energy they buy.

-In order to understand how to design and deliver services to consumers facing difficulties with low household incomes and the high cost of adequate energy in their homes, the Energy Systems Catapult is trying to better understand what people need and want from energy in their home.
+In order to understand how to design and deliver services to consumers facing difficulties with low household incomes and the high cost of adequate energy in their homes, Energy Systems Catapult (ESC) is trying to better understand what people need and want from energy in their home.

 This could decrease the risk undertaken in innovation, for both businesses and consumers, and could be applied to developing new propositions, improving customer handling procedures and meeting new policy obligations and changes.

 If you’d like to be involved in ensuring the future energy system works for everyone through new policies, products, services and strategies please get in touch with us.